-The Working Group will convene a Workshop in November 2017 in Rome, Italy.
-The Workshop will provide a discussion on hot topics in unilateral conducts by means of hypothetical cases [including hypothetical scenarios developed under the Vertical Restraints Project].
-Hot topics will be introduced in the plenaries, and discussed with application to hypothetical cases in the breakout sessions.
-Preparations for the Workshop will be coordinated by the Co-Chairs.
-Steps for planning the Workshop will include selecting and arranging a venue; creating an agenda for the Workshop; coordinating and organising presentations from a variety of agencies; managing registration, etc. The projected timeline for this project is from June 2017 to November 2017.
+The Working Group will convene a Workshop on the 1st and 2nd of November 2018, in Stellenbosch, South Africa.
+The theme of the Workshop is to be discussed with members but will provide a focus on the implementation of ICN work products.
+Preparations for the Workshop will be coordinated by the Co-Chairs in partnership with the South Africa Competition Commission.
+Steps for planning the Workshop will include selecting and arranging a venue; creating an agenda for the Workshop; coordinating and organising presentations from a variety of agencies; managing registration, etc. The projected timeline for this project is from April 2018 to October 2018.

-This project is led by the Italian Competition Authority.
+This project is led by the South Africa Competition Commission.